rfishermonteith/rfishermonteith.github.io/_drafts/intro-to-bootstrapping.md

 1. Bootstrapping is a non-parametric way to estimate a population measure from a sample.
 1. Bootstrapping is an algorithm which gives equally likely outcomes for some sampled outcome, as if you resampled.

-In short, bootstrapping is an approach (or algorithm) for estimating some metric of some population, based solely on the sample we have available.
+In short, bootstrapping is an approach (or algorithm) for estimating some measure of some population, based solely on the sample we have available.

 ## Some examples where bootstrapping may be helpful

 1. You've run an A|B test.
-What are the range of uplift values might we expect?<br>
+What are the range of uplift values might you expect?<br>
 This is another way of saying: "if we ran this experiment over and over again, what range of uplift values would we expect to see?"
 1. We fit a model to some data, where the coefficients in the model have some physical interpretation.
 What range of coefficient values should we expect to see if we retrained the model on new data?
-1. We calculate some business metric (e.g. average cost per order) and like to know how much this might vary for the next month.
+1. We calculate some business metric (e.g. average cost per order) and would like to know how much this might vary for the next month.

 Hopefully you can see where this is going.
-Anytime we calculate a thing based on a sample of data from some population, and we're interested to know what the range of this thing is, then bootstrapping can help.
+Anytime we calculate a thing based on a sample of data from some population, and we're interested to know what the distribution of this thing is, then bootstrapping can help.

 ## How would this traditionally be solved?